Early White Hair: Myths, Facts, Causes, and Management

 Does early white hair indicate a more serious health problem?

-This article is for informational purposes only and is not a substitute for professional medical advice.
-Please consult a healthcare provider before beginning any new wellness practice, especially if you have an existing medical condition or are on medication.
+This article is intended for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.

 References